has-to-be/cookiecutter-flask/{{ cookiecutter.project_slug }}/README.md

 ## Development Notes

+### Git

+You can install a Git pre-commit hook that will automatically check the code style every time you run `git commit`:

+    $ pre-commit install

+Once installed, `git commit` will abort if any check fails.

+### PyCharm/IntelliJ IDEA Integration

 If you want to run the test suite inside PyCharm or IntelliJ with enabled debugger, you must add `--no-cov` as *Additional Argument* to the *Run/Debug Configuration* (see [this answer on StackOverflow][2]).